codejoat/joatblog/README.md

 ## How I Built It

 - Pure HTML5 and vanilla CSS3, no frameworks
-- Responsive design using flexbox and media queries
+- Responsive design using grid, flexbox, and media queries
-- Color themes via `light-dark()` and CSS custom properties
+- Color themes via media queries and CSS custom properties
-- Layouts managed with semantic elements
+- Layouts managed with semantic elements instead of just divs
 - Git for version control and GitHub Pages for free hosting

 ## What's Next